xjsxujingsong/EFN/README.md

 # EFN
-Ellipse Field Network for Oriented Object Detection in Aerial Images
+Ellipse Field Network for Oriented Object Detection in Aerial Images.

+A FCN framework for oriented objetct detection.